 The scandal had to do with the epidemic.
 The police wanted to commandeer an area of the town to serve as a checkpoint, where they could advise people coming home for the holiday to turn back.
 The nephew, who was drunk that day, stubbornly refused the police their request.
 In addition to preventing them from establishing their position, he also assaulted the officers.
 He was quickly carried off.

 My cousin was on the vanguard.
 She had been on-call 24/7 since the day before New Year’s Eve.
 Several key departments partitioned the area into zones, inside which the responsible department would take stock of residents’ health conditions, and their movements from place to place.
-Under the strict orders of the Propaganda, Education, and Administration Departments, citizens could not be complacent3.
+Under the orders of the Propaganda, Education, and Administration Departments, citizens could not be complacent2.
 One of the painstaking exhortations was “do not use WeChat to share information about the novel coronavirus which has not been officially confirmed.”

 The suspected case was confirmed to be uninfected.
 My cousin breathed a sigh of relief.

 However, it was said that in a neighboring county, a monk had traveled back from Hubei Province, and invited several tables’ worth of guests to dine in the temple before the Lunar New Year.
 Among the guests were a mother and child from our county.
 It turned out that the monk was infected with the coronavirus, so all who had attended the meal that day were classified as “having had close contact.”